nickstew/nickstew.github.io/README.md

 ## Development

-Make sure you're working off of the development branch if you're setting this up like I have for my github profile.
+Make sure you're working off of the development branch if you're setting this up like I have for my GitHub profile.
-Github Pages is setup so that if this repo is named `<your_username>.github.io` it will use whatever is on your `master` branch as the content for that domain.
+GitHub Pages is set up so that if this repo is named `<your_username>.github.io` it will use whatever is on your `master` branch as the content for that domain.
 Which is why I never manually commit to the `master` branch.
 I either use Travis CI to deploy to do it manually with `npm run deploy`.